Early Help Assessment Tool

 - Submit a request for an Education, Health and Care Plan (EHCP) assessment

-- How we create an Education, Health and Care Plan (EHCP) for your child
+- How to appeal an Education, Health and Care Plan (EHCP)

 - Annual reviews for children with special educational needs